Christianity in Malaysia: Independence Day/Malaysia Day fasting

 Malaysian Christians sometimes hold fasts ending on Independence Day or Malaysia Day and pray for Muslims.
 A number of explanations have been given for doing so including a desire to show patriotism, promoting religious harmony, and celebrating freedom of religion.
 Since 2000 the National Evangelical Christian Fellowship, with 2,800 member churches, has organised these fasts and they are ongoing event as of 2010.
 All previous fasts have ended on Independence Day but the 2010 fast was followed by Malaysia Day and thus for the first time coincided with Ramadan.

 Distribution of Christians

-According to the 2010 Census, there were 2,951,159 people self-identifying as Christians (11.2% of the population).
-Of the Christians, 1,878,193 were Bumiputra, 726,479 were Chinese, 134,281 were Indian, 23,871 Others and 264,336 were non-citizens.
-Information collected in the census based on respondent's answer and did not refer to any official document.
+According to the 2020 census, there were 2,941,049 people self-identifying as Christians (representing 9.1% of total Malaysian population).

 By gender

-The 2010 Population and Housing Census Report gives the following statistics:
+The 2020 Population and Housing Census Report gives the following statistics:

 By ethnic group

 By state or federal territory

-The 2010 Population and Housing Census Report gives the following statistics (excluding non-citizens).
+Malaysian Population and Housing Census Report from 1970 to the recent 2020 census gives the following statistics, showing the number of Christians in each states and their percentage out of the total population of each states.